Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 Are you working with tables in Excel or something similar?
 Are you dealing with a certain degree of complexity and amount of data?
 In this case, you will only achieve the best outcome in capacity planning and decision-making with a lot of effort – or not at all.

-In the context of a comprehensive TPG Survey on the state of the PMO, we derived an interesting result from the responses of 330 companies with a PMO.
+In the context of a comprehensive TPG Survey on the state of the PMO in 2020, we derived an interesting result from the responses of 330 companies with a PMO.

-Learn more about the challenges of all three levels of project management resource planning – capacity planning as well as tactical and operational resource planning.
-Read article now.
+Learn more about the challenges of resource management – capacity planning as well as tactical and operational resource planning.

-Strategic capacity planning is implemented much better by top and high-performing companies (source: PMO Survey 2020)
+Strategic capacity planning is implemented much better by top and high-performing companies (source: TPG PMO Survey 2020)

 In addition, top-performing companies were half as likely to name lack of resources as a reason for unsuccessful projects.